jnalanko/VOMM/README.md

 * A modern, C++11 ready compiler such as [g++](https://gcc.gnu.org) version 4.9 or higher, or [clang](https://clang.llvm.org) version 3.2 or higher.
 * The [cmake][cmake] build system.
 * A 64-bit operating system.
-The code has been tested on both Mac OS X and Linux.
+The code was tested on both Mac OS X and Linux.

 Installing and testing